-The monthly charges for summer months June, July, and August (if full-time school is not in session) will assume 50% reduction in occupant population.
+The monthly charges for the summer months of June, July, and August (if full-time school is not in session) will assume a 50% reduction in occupant population.
 For budgetary purposes, the rates may be annualized by totaling the 12 individual monthly rates and dividing by 12 for a constant monthly charge.